meilisearch/specifications/text/0043-phrase-query.md

 }
 ```

+To use the Phrase Query syntax, simply surround the contiguous search terms with the characters `"`.

 Using the Phrase Query syntax this way, with `q` equals to `"Plays and Playwrights 2002"`, will lead to have only one result because the title is exactly written like that.
-No typo tolerance nor prefix search were applied on the query terms at search time.

 > Note that it's case insensitive.
 So, if i search with `"plays and playwrights 2002"`, this will lead to the same result.

+The value between the `"` operators will be searched without:

+- typography
+- n-gram
+- wordsplit
+- prefix
+- synonym
+- proximity

 ```
 {